-Veto restraint in atrocity situations was first suggested by French Foreign Minister, Hubert Védrine in 2001, later announced again by President François Hollande in his address to the UN General Assembly in 2013, and further articulated in more detail by French Foreign Minister Laurent Fabius in an op-ed in the New York Times on 4 October 2013.
+Veto restraint in atrocity situations was first suggested by French Foreign Minister Hubert Védrine in 2001 and later announced again by President François Hollande in his address to the UN General Assembly in 2013, and further articulated in more detail by French Foreign Minister Laurent Fabius in an op-ed in the New York Times on 4 October 2013.

-On 23 October 2015, an event where the Code of Conduct was officially launched was organized by the Foreign Minister Liechtenstein, H.E.
-Ms. Aurelia Frick, in the Trusteeship Council Chamber of the United Nations Headquarters.
+On 23 October 2015 the Code of Conduct was officially launched at an event organized by the Foreign Minister of Liechtenstein, H.E.
+Ms. Aurelia Frick, at United Nations Headquarters.

 As of 1 June 2018, the Code of Conduct is signed by 115 member states and 2 observers.